embrace-io/embrace-docs/docs/best-practices/log-message-api.md

 <PropertyLimit />

-## Screenshots

-Take care not to send your users' private information to Embrace.
-When in doubt skip the screenshot.

 ## Using Breadcrumbs Instead

 If you're looking to add context around sessions and don't need the immediacy that Log Events provide, we recommend using [Breadcrumbs](/best-practices/breadcrumbs/) instead as they have a lower overhead cost.